 Read other reviews here on Amazon

-It’s a cordless unit that uses a 2000mAh Lithium battery.
-It lasts for 240 minutes between charges.
-You can also operate it by plugging it into the wall.
+This is a wireless unit that uses a 2000mAh Lithium battery.
+It lasts for 240 minutes between charges, but you can also operate it by plugging it into the wall.
 A built-in LED displays the current power level plus an oil indicator.

 One of my favorite features here is the ceramic blade.
 It’s the best option for cutting thick hair without pulling.
 Aside from the moving ceramic blade, the unit also has a fixed titanium blade.
 The blades are self-sharpening and rust-resistant.

-Plus, it’s great for travel.
-The included carrying case holds all the items securely.
-It’s also waterproof, shockproof, and damage resistant.
+These clippers are great for travel.
+The included waterproof, shockproof, and damage-resistant carrying case holds all the items securely.

-Overall, it’s a well-made kit that includes everything you need for close, comfortable trimming.
+Overall, it’s a well-made haircutting kit that includes everything you need for close, comfortable trimming.

 - Includes seven guide combs and cleaning gear